Louis Smith (gymnast)

 Louis Antoine Smith (born 22 April 1989) is a retired English artistic gymnast.

 He received a bronze medal and two silver medals on the pommel horse at the 2008 Beijing Olympics, 2012 London Olympics and the 2016 Rio Olympics respectively, with the former marking the first time a British gymnast had placed in an Olympic event since 1928.
 He fell just short of gold in 2012, tying with Kristian Berki, but taking silver for a lower E or execution score.
 He followed this up with a second consecutive silver medal on the pommel horse at the 2016 Rio Olympics, this time finishing behind teammate, and 2012 bronze medalist, Max Whitlock.

 Smith was also part of the Great Britain team that took the bronze in the men's artistic team all-around at the 2012 London Olympics.
 He was the first British gymnast to win Olympic medals in three separate Games, and only the second gymnast after Marius Urzică to win three successive Olympic pommel horse medals.
-His team-mate Whitlock subsequently won Olympic medals in the 2012, 2016 and 2020 games, and also won successively bronze, gold and gold in these games on the pommel horse.
+His team-mate Whitlock subsequently won Olympic medals in the 2012, 2016 and 2020 Games, and also won successively bronze, gold and gold in these games on the pommel horse.
 A 2006 Commonwealth Games champion representing England in the pommel horse, in 2015 he became European champion, his first major international title representing Great Britain.
 Smith is a member of the Huntingdon Gymnastics Club, training alongside teammate Daniel Keatings under coach Paul Hall.
-He was a part of the European gold medal-winning Great Britain men's team in 2012, 2010 Commonwealth Games Champion, and is also a four-time European silver medallist.
+He was a part of the European gold medal-winning Great Britain men's team in 2012, a 2010 Commonwealth Games Champion, and is also a four-time European silver medallist.
 Away from the gym, Smith's media profile has offered a number of television opportunities in his home country.
 He also won the 2012 series of Strictly Come Dancing and the 2021 series of The Masked Dancer.

-Early life
+Early life and education

 Smith was born in Peterborough to his English mother, Elaine, who separated from his Jamaican-born father, Claude, when he was three.
 He was diagnosed with ADHD in 1995 and was on Ritalin from age six until he was eleven.

 Smith attended Arthur Mellows Village College in Glinton, Cambridgeshire.
 He has since described his childhood, saying that "My mum took me to a variety of sports but from a young age it was gymnastics that captured my attention and which I really wanted to progress in.
 I had to sacrifice a lot of things in my social life, and I also didn't do A-Levels as I wanted to focus on the sport".